menNsloo/Color-game/README.md

 Fully-responsive color guessing game application where rgb values are matched to colored tiles.
 Built with HTML, CSS, JS

-### How It Works
+# How It Works

--There are three difficulty levels: easy, medium, and hard.
+###There are three difficulty levels: easy, medium, and hard.
  -The easy mode has three colors to choose from
  -The medium mode has six colors to choose from
  -the hard mode has nine colors to choose from